Wateringbury: Twentieth Century

 The First World War impacted the village, like many others, through 41 deaths representing about 12% of men of military age.
 The vicar reported that as a result of the shortage of male hop pickers, the children involved were much more rowdy than in previous years.
-Between the wars a major fire in 1927 caused 4 deaths at Wateringbury Hall and attracted much national and international attention.
+A major fire in 1927 caused 4 deaths at Wateringbury Hall and attracted much national and international attention.

 The Second World War saw child evacuees from Woolwich attend school in the village; bombing as a result of the proximity of West Malling airfield; 3 deaths in the village from V1 "Doodle Bugs" (2 military personnel at Wateringbury Place and 1 civilian on Manor Farm); and the housing of prisoners of war in the village.

 The second half of the 20th century saw a resurgence of population growth provided for by new housing developments, partly on the sites previously occupied by the two breweries, both of which closed.
 They had previously been taken over by a national brewer following the trend at the time for consolidation.
 A notable scheme is the low-rise brick bungalows at "Leasdene" on Upper Mill, completed by Belcher & Clapson architects in 1966.